enjelesposo/anglesposo-blog/_posts/2021-06-06-starting-out.md

 <br/>

-#### If you're interested go and check out this free course in coursera about learning:
+#### If you're interested, go and check out this free coursera course about learning:
 [Learning How to Learn: Powerful mental tools to help you master tough subjects](https://www.coursera.org/learn/learning-how-to-learn)

 <br/>